Introducing Project CRAFTED

 In this phase we’ll work with our regions food, beverage and agri industry to help shape their individual provenance stories while also building wider regional industry narratives.

-These stories will be amplified by visitor destination campaigns – created in partnership with Visit Sunshine Coast, Tourism Noosa and Moreton Bay Region Industry and Tourism.
+These stories developed into visitor destination campaigns – created in partnership with Visit Sunshine Coast, Tourism Noosa and Moreton Bay Region Industry and Tourism.

 A key element of this project will be workshops with our producers and makers, in partnership with Sunshine Coast Council, Noosa Council, Moreton Bay Council and Gympie Council, to build industry capability around delivering diverse and quality food and agritourism experiences.